SmartableAI/diablo4/_news/2023-02-18-diablo-4s-first-playtests-are-coming-in-just-a-few-weeks.md

 ---
 category: news
 title: "Diablo 4's first playtests are coming in just a few weeks"
-excerpt: "I found it really reminiscent of the story FMVs from Diablo 2 with its presentation of a lone warrior wandering a desolate landscape, this time your player character instead of the afflicted Diablo 1 warrior."
+excerpt: "Pre-order customers will be able to play the beta a week ahead of schedule.
+The cutscene itself is full-on classic Diablo, even if it doesn't reveal much.
+I found it really reminiscent of the story FMVs from Diablo 2 with its presentation of a lone warrio"
 publishedDateTime: 2023-02-18T11:42:00Z
 originalUrl: "https://www.pcgamer.com/diablo-4s-first-playtests-are-coming-in-just-a-few-weeks/"
 webUrl: "https://www.pcgamer.com/diablo-4s-first-playtests-are-coming-in-just-a-few-weeks/"